UniMath/agda-unimath/src/metric-spaces/precomplete-extensions-metric-spaces.lagda.md

   eq-is-complete-is-precomplete-id-extension-Metric-Space = refl
 ```

-### The values of a coherent isometries are the limits of images of Cauchy approximations
+### The values of coherent isometries are the limits of images of Cauchy approximations

 ```agda
 module _